decodingml/llm-twin-course/README.md

 <div align="center">
     <h2>LLM Twin Course: Building Your Production-Ready AI Replica</h2>
-    <h1>An End-to-End Framework for Production-Ready LLM & RAG Systems by Building Your LLM Twin</h1>
+    <h1>Learn to build an end-to-end system for production-ready LLM & RAG systems by building your LLM Twin</h1>
     <h3>From data gathering to productionizing LLMs using LLMOps good practices.</h3>
     <i>by <a href="https://github.com/iusztinpaul">Paul Iusztin</a>, <a href="https://github.com/alexandruvesa">Alexandru Vesa</a> and <a href="https://github.com/Joywalker">Alexandru Razvant</a></i>
 </div>